Hadrian’s Villa and Roman Travertine

 According to the studies carried out in the archaeological site, the use of travertine for building the Villa was substantial.
 The basis for columns and many of the structures were made out of Tivoli’s natural stone.
 These were then coated with a layer of plaster, or with marble claddings.

 Today, Hadrian’s Villa (Villa Adriana) in Tivoli bears witness to the grandeur of the Roman Empire.
 It is one of the best kept and most visited archaeological sites in Italy.
 As a result, it has been listed as a UNESCO World Heritage Site since 1999.

 Firstly, Architect Bramante and his design for the Belvedere Court is an obvious example.
 Known to have visited Hadrian’s Villa, he designed the magnificent Belvedere Court for Pope Julius II.
-The Belvedere court with its gardens, Roman Travertine fountains and Tivoli’s stone ornaments and long passages linking separate structures all remind one of a peaceful roman Villa.
+The Belvedere court with its gardens, roman travertine fountains and Tivoli’s stone ornaments and long passages linking separate structures all remind the one of a peaceful Roman Villa.

-Another example concerns Hadrian’s renaissance influence is Raphael’s design of Villa Madama.
+Another example concerning Hadrian’s influence on Renaissance is Raphael’s design of Villa Madama.
 Set on the slope of Monte Mario in Rome, Raphael, like the Romans, worked with the land to produce a seamless intersection between nature and buildings.
-This villa has a circular colonnaded courtyard, entrance facing north with passages to a secret garden furnished with Roman Travertine details.
-Circular courtyards and the Travertine spiral staircase in Renaissance style that leads to the noble floor were unprecedented in fifteenth century architecture.
+This villa has a circular colonnaded courtyard, entrance facing north with passages to a secret garden furnished with roman travertine details.
+Circular courtyards and the travertine spiral staircase in Renaissance style that leads to the noble floor were unprecedented in fifteenth-century architecture.